 This kind of behavior creates pressure always to be online.
-It causes many employees to constantly check their email, slack messages, and social media a big part of the day, even in evenings and sometimes at nights.
+It causes many employees to constantly check their email, slack messages, and social media a big part of the day, even in the evenings and sometimes at night.

 I think we can manage our time better and just reserve a certain amount of time to communicate with the team.
 For example, you can figure out hours that work for you and your teammates to discuss tasks, give or receive feedback, ask questions you have.

 I call these overlapping hours.
 Basically, 2 or 3 hours of shared time when everyone is available to collaborate and do a meeting if necessary.
 Sometimes it can even be only 15 or 30 minutes.

 You can combine these overlap hours with such activities as checking emails and all the notifications.
 So if you have any questions, you can ask them while everyone else is online.
 This also works very well in case if your team is distributed by different time zones.

 Actually, combining similar activities and doing things in batches is a great life hack that significantly boosts your productivity.

 I’ve noticed that it’s easier for me to perform communications, task management, planning, and managing stuff together as one time block or a task.
 I feel like my brain works in one way when I do management work and completely different when I do creative work.